Tangsuyuk: Preparation

 Bite-size pieces of pork or beef loin are coated with batter, usually made by soaking a mixture of potato or sweet potato starch and corn starch in water for several hours and draining the excess water.
 Glutinous rice flour may also be used.
 Egg white or cooking oil is added to the batter to change its consistency.
 Similarly to other Korean deep fried dishes, battered tangsuyuk meat is double-fried.

 Tangsuyuk is served with sweet and sour sauce, which is typically made by boiling vinegar, sugar and water, with variety of fruits and vegetables like carrot, cucumber, onion, water chestnut, wood ear mushroom and pineapple.
 Starch slurry is used to thicken the sauce.

 Pouring versus dipping

-There is debate on whether one should pour the sauce directly onto tangsuyuk or individually dip each piece.
+There is a debate on whether one should pour the sauce directly onto tangsuyuk or individually dip each piece.
 The dippers, such as Anh Sung-jae, argue such practice preserves the crunchy texture, while the pourers argue it enhances flavor.
-Tangsuyuk was originally served with the sauce poured.
-However, the advent of food delivery services necessitated the sauce to be packaged separately to prevent the tangsuyuk from becoming soggy, which had the additional benefit of accommodating both preferences.
+Tangsuyuk as served in restaurants was originally served with the sauce coated.
+However, the advent of food delivery services necessitated the sauce to be packaged separately to prevent the tangsuyuk from becoming soggy, leading to the debate.